Guyana travel advice

 Those convicted can face jail sentences.

-2SLGBTQI+ travellers should carefully consider the risks of travelling to Guyana.
+2SLGBTQI+ persons should carefully consider the risks of travelling to Guyana.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics